ngkalaf/ngkalaf.github.io/research.md

 <p><b>Coauthors</p></b>

 <p align="justify">Research is a collaborative process.
-As such, all of my work is made better by my colleagues and co-authors.
+I find great intellectual stimulation in working with teammates who have different training, identities, world views, and much more.
+As such, all of my research is made better by my colleagues and co-authors.
 Please take some time to check out the awesome work being done in the <a href="https://www.bgsu.edu/arts-and-sciences/political-science/faculty-and-staff-directory.html" target="_blank">BGSU Political Science Department</a> and by my collaborators listed in the citations above.</p>

 <p>Replication files for my published works are available upon request.
 Please feel free to email me: <a href="mailto:jboston@bgsu.edu" target="_blank">jboston@bgsu.edu</a></p>